sematext/opensearch-field-stats/README.md

 Installation
 ------------

-Make sure to change the version number in the download URL based on your ES version.
+Make sure to change the version number in the download URL based on your OpenSearch version.
 You can find available releases here: https://github.com/sematext/opensearch-field-stats/releases.
 The plugin version must match your OpenSearch version.
 Feel free to contribute new version if your version is not supported OpenSearch version which you use.